 - The cost of setting up a pension scheme to accept the transfer.

 - Costs for managing the investment going forward (if required).

-Transfer from a final salary pension scheme can take up to twelve months but generally can be actioned in significantly less time.
-It is important to note that often a transfer cannot be actioned for individuals within 12 months of their normal retirement date.
+The final salary transfer process can take up to twelve months but generally can be actioned in significantly less time.
+It is important to note a transfer is not allowed if an individual is less than 12 months of their normal retirement date.

-In the past considering a defined benefit pension transfer may well have been a waste of time and effort, but now for some it is at least worth considering.
-Download our free guide to learn more, watch our frequently asked question FAQ video series or call 0800 043 8341 for a no obligation discussion on your pension transfer options.
+In the past considering a defined benefit pension transfer may well have been a waste of time and effort, but now for some, it is at least worth considering.
+Download our free guide to learn more, visit our frequently asked question section.

 Should you have any questions relating to final salary pension transfers complete the contact box below and one of our advisers will EMail a response.
 Or if you would like a call back simply add your telephone number to the message field.
 There is no cost or obligation, you will not be added to any marketing lists, we will simply answer whatever questions you may have.